How can we create innovative services or products by using data from municipalities?

 Participation means that each participant declines other compensation requirements other than the competition prizes announced.
 Any tax will be paid by the winners.

-The winners will be announced and published on challengesgov.se and also in the other channels of the arranging authorities.
+The winners will be announced at our prize ceremony during Stockholm Tech week Safari, September 9th, and published on challengesgov.se and also in the other channels of the arranging authorities.

 Examples of data sources available for use are listed below.